mcinglis/c-style/readme.md

 #### Provide include guards for all headers to prevent double inclusion

-This probably goes without saying for most C programmers, but I figured I should throw it in for completeness.

 [Include guards](https://en.wikipedia.org/wiki/Include_guard) let you include a header file "twice" without it breaking compilation.